-On September 23, 2011, Daytal Resources Spain, S.L. ("Daytal") was acquired by 7887523 Canada Inc. ("Almonty Sub") from Heemskirk Europe PLC and Heemskirk Consolidated Limited ("Heemskirk").
+On September 23, 2011, Daytal Resources Spain, S.L. ("Daytal") was acquired by 7887523 Canada Inc. ("Almonty Sub") from Heemskirk Consolidated Limited ("Heemskirk").
 Immediately following this transaction, Almonty Sub completed the reverse acquisition of RCG Capital Inc. ("RCG"), a capital pool company that was listed on the TSX Venture Exchange (Note 9).
-Upon the closing of the transaction on September 23, 2011, RCG changed its name to Almonty Industries Inc. and continued trading on the TSX Venture Exchange under the symbol "AII".
-Almonty Sub was incorporated on June 9, 2011 for the express purpose of completing the transactions described above in this paragraph.
-As such there are no comparative year figures available for the three month period ended December 31, 2011.
+Upon the closing of the transaction on September 23, 2011, RCG changed its name to Almonty Industries Inc. ("Almonty" or "the Company") and is listed for trading on the TSX Venture Exchange under the symbol AII.
+Almonty Sub was incorporated on June 9, 2011 for the expressed purpose of completing the transactions listed above in this paragraph.
+The principal business of the Company is the mining, processing and shipping of tungsten concentrate from the Los Santos Project, a tungsten mine located in western Spain and owned by the Company through its whollyowned subsidiary, Daytal.

-2. Basis of Preparation of the Consolidated Financial Statements a) Statement of compliance b) Basis of preparation
+2. Basis of Preparation of the Consolidated Financial Statements a) Statement of compliance